engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 If we consider our development in chronological order from left to right, left being the conception of a product, right being the release of the final product, the amount of time needed to fix an error grows exponentially.

-Using CI/CD to shift left refers to detecting problems in our project as <!-- vale write-good.Weasel = NO -->early<!-- vale write-good.Weasel = YES --> as possible and ideally minimizing their impact on our project.
+Using CI/CD to shift left refers to detecting problems in our project as early as possible and ideally minimizing their impact on our project.
 A bug fixed on the developer's machine during development is a lot cheaper than a bug fixed on a live deployment with multiple dependencies.

 ## Responsibility